-The Project funded under this Agreement is to conduct a vulnerability assessment for two specific areas of the County: 1) east of I-95 on the mainland, and 2) west of I-95 south and west of A1A/SR 200/301.
+The Project funded under this Agreement is a Vulnerability Assessment for two specific areas of the County: 1) Amelia Island, and 2) west of I-95 north of A1A/SR 200/301.
+This will complete efforts started for a Countywide Vulnerability Assessment that began with a 2018 RPG Grant.
 The Project is defined in more detail in Attachment 3, Grant Work Plan.